Kuriankkr/Kuriankkr/README.md

 I like to identify challenging problems that I face around me and try coming up with possible solutions with the skill sets that I have.
 More often that not!
 I end up realizing I have to read more, learn more, code more when tackling these problems and this is why I love the field I work in!
 When I am not coding, I try my luck on my violin and and some new dishes!

+I am currently working on a  side project of my own as well as my research.
+Below are some of my personal projects and capstone projects (as a part of online courses thaT I have undertaken) that I have posted on Github

  ---